Almost sure null bankruptcy of testing-by-betting strategies

 \section{Further discussions on good strategies' necessary bankruptcy}

+In this appendix, we further discuss the topic in \cref{sec:all}.
 We first present additional examples exploring the question ``do all good strategies go bankrupt''.
 Below, a slightly modified predictable plug-in strategy is no longer null-bankrupt, still remains universally power, but is always only \emph{sub}exponentially powerful.

 \begin{example}[Increasingly intermittent bets] Let $\alpha > 1$ and consider the set $I_\alpha = \{ \lfloor n^\alpha \rfloor : n = 1,2,\dots \}$.
 Let $\lambda_n' = \id_{ n \in I_{\alpha} } \lambda_n$, where $\lambda_n$ is either the KT bet fraction $\lKT_n$ with $C=2$, the GRAPA bet fraction $\lgr_n$, or the aGRAPA bet fraction $\lagr_n$.
 Then, the wealth process